abberdeen/circuitid-csharp/docs/MenuOptionsApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new MenuOptionsApi(Configuration.Default);
-            var menuoptions = new Menuoptions(); // Menuoptions | The JSON object that will be posted to the REST API endpoint.
+            var menuoptionsCreateOrPatch = new MenuoptionsCreateOrPatch(); // MenuoptionsCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetMenuOption200Response result = apiInstance.CreateMenuOption(menuoptions);
+                GetMenuOption200Response result = apiInstance.CreateMenuOption(menuoptionsCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)